flebo45/Agora/README.md

 ## Key Feature

 Agorà is a Social Network Web Application, in which users can share their experience, mood, hobby, thoughts and much more.
+The "Agora" in the Ancient Greek city was a central public space.
+It is the best representation of a city-state's response to accomodate the social and the political order of the polis.
+We took inspiration from this for our application.
 Every user can create Post and enrich it with photos.
 But as everythings in the life, there is competition: Top 3 Users (users with the most follower) will be VIP Users.

 ![Agora Profilepage](libs/Smarty/immagini/AgoraProfile.png)